 How much pastry does this recipe make?

 This recipe makes enough dough for an 11-inch x 1-inch tart pan with a removable bottom.
-This is the shortbread pastry we used for our Chocolate Caramel Tart.
-It also will make a crust for one 9x13x2-inch baking dish for bar cookies if you don’t push the dough up the edges.
+We used this shortbread pastry recipe for our Chocolate Caramel Tart.
+It also will make a crust for one 9x13x2-inch baking dish of bar cookies if you don’t push the dough up the edges.

-You could use it for two 8×8 inch pans but the crust in the 8×8 pans will be a bit thinner than a 9×13 inch pan and you will need to reduce the baking time by a couple of minutes.
+You could also use it for two 8×8 inch pans but the crust will be a bit thinner than a 9×13 inch pan and you will need to reduce the baking time by a couple of minutes.

 How to make this easy shortbread pastry:

-- Whisk the egg yolks, cream, and vanilla together and pulse the processor as you add the egg mixture through the feed tube.
+- Whisk the egg yolks, cream, and vanilla together and add to the flour mixture.
 Pulse just until the mixture is crumbly.

 - Tip the crumbly dough into the tart pan and press to the sides with fingers or a spoon then press into the bottom firmly.

 - Prick the surface with a fork and place in the freezer for 30 minutes.